 Here, you can click OK to close this window

 Or you can click Default Table calculation hyperlink to alter the default settings.
-Clicking that link will open following window.
+Clicking that link will open the following window.

 Let me click Cancel button to close Table calculation window, and then click OK button